scm-manager/.github/ISSUE_TEMPLATE/bug_report.md

 #### Log of the bug

-Please mind to check for any sensible information like repository names!
+Please remember to check for any sensible information in any logs you provide like repository names!

 #### Further information like screenshots